t2y/sphinxcontrib-vcs/docs/_options.rst

 Options
 -------

-Each repository directive take these options.
+The repository directive takes these options.

 - **number_of_revisions**: positive integer